ntnu-bioopt/mnf/README.md

 Line-by-line noise removal of hyperspectral images using an algorithm based on the MNF transform.

+If you use this software, we would be grateful if you could cite the following paper:

-For use of this source code, please cite [A. Bjorgan, L. L. Randeberg, "Real-time noise removal for line-scanning hyperspectral devices using a Minimum Noise Fraction-based approach", Sensors 15(2), pp. 3362-3378 (2015). doi:10.3390/s150203362](http://www.mdpi.com/1424-8220/15/2/3362).
+[A. Bjorgan, L. L. Randeberg,
+"Real-time noise removal for line-scanning hyperspectral devices using a Minimum Noise Fraction-based approach", Sensors 15(2), pp. 3362-3378 (2015). doi:10.3390/s150203362](http://www.mdpi.com/1424-8220/15/2/3362).

-Theory can be found in the same paper.
+Underlying theory can be found in the same reference.

 Running